Chicken Parm Meatballs

 Ingredients

-• 1 yellow onion diced
+1 yellow onion, finely diced

-• 4 garlic cloves minced and divided
+3 garlic cloves minced

-• 1/4 tsp crushed red pepper flakes
+1/4 tsp crushed red pepper flakes

-• 1 28 oz.
+1 28 oz.
 San Marzano tomatoes crushed

-• 4 Tbsp fresh basil julienned and divided
+3 Tbsp fresh basil julienned and divided

-• 4 Tbsp fresh parsley chopped and divided
+3 Tbsp fresh parsley chopped

-• 1 egg beaten
+1 egg, beaten

-• 1/2 cup parmesan cheese plus more for garnish
+1/4 cup parmesan cheese plus more for garnish

-• 1/2 cup mozzarella cheese shredded
+1/2 cup mozzarella cheese shredded

 Instructions

-4. In a small separate bowl, add one more cup of panko crumbs.
-Using an ice cream scooper, scoop meatballs one at a time and roll in the panko, set on a wired rack set over a baking sheet.
+In a small separate bowl, add one more cup of panko crumbs.
+Using an ice cream scooper, scoop meatballs one at a time and roll in the panko, set on a greased wired rack set over a baking sheet.

-5. Heat a skillet over medium high heat and add EVOO to shallow fry, it should come up about 1/2" the side of the pan.
-Also preheat the oven to 400F.
+Heat a skillet over medium high heat and add extra virgin olive oil to shallow fry, it should come up about 1/2" the side of the pan.

 Notes